 The utilization of the sick leave bank is not intended for indefinite leave.
 The benefit of the sick leave bank is to provide unit members with leave when it enables a unit member to return to work following the period of leave.

 Unit members shall not be permitted to be drawn from the sick leave bank for use pursuant to subparagraphs (iii), (iv) (A)), (v) or (vi) of the preceding paragraph (a).

+Duration of Sick Leave Bank Utilization

-Once a unit member has been off the payroll for thirty-seven and one-half (37.5) hours, Onceevery member of the sick leave bank shall draw upon the sick leave bank as needed; provided, however, that no member of the bargaining unit shall, during any five (5)-year period commencing with the date on which he/she first draws upon the sick leave bank, draw in the aggregate therefrom more than the length of time the member has been employed as a full-time or salaried part-time unit member or the equivalent of two (2) one (1) work years of sick leave for any single illness or injury, whichever time period is the shorter; and provided further that no two (2) absences shall be deemed to have been occasioned by the same illness or injury if separated from one another by more than one (1) calendar year.
+Once a unit member has been off the payroll for thirty-seven and one-half (37.5) hours, Once a unit member has been off the payroll for thirty-seven and one half (37.5) hours, every member of the sick leave bank shall draw upon the sick leave bank as needed; provided, however, that no member of the bargaining unit shall, during any five (5)-year period commencing with the date on which they first draw upon the sick leave bank, draw in the aggregate therefrom more than the length of time the member has been employed as a full-time or salaried part-time unit member or the equivalent of two (2) one (1) work year of sick leave for any single illness or injury, whichever time period is the shorter; and provided further that no two (2) absences shall be deemed to have been occasioned by the same illness or injury if separated from one another by more than one (1) calendar year.
 For a period not to exceed one hundred eighty-five (185) days during the applicable work year(s), a member of the sick leave bank who otherwise qualifies to draw upon the sick leave bank shall be entitled to draw upon the sick leave bank on a part-time basis in conjunction with part-time employment at the University; provided only that such member on the sick leave bank shall have documented the medical necessity or appropriateness of doing so, either as a reasonable accommodation for a disability or otherwise, by submitting to the University a statement or similar record from a qualified medical provider that confirms the same.
 The partial days from the sick leave bank shall be subtracted from the two (2) one (1) work years’ maximum described in this paragraph.

 Full-time Use:

-Faculty who are members of the bank may use up to two thousand seven hundred seventy-five (2,775) one thousand three hundred eighty-seven and one-half (1,387.5) hours or the number of hours equal to the length of time the member has been employed as a full-time or salaried part-time unit member, whichever time period is the shorter, for one (1) illness/injury; charges to the bank are made only during the faculty work year, exclusive of ten (10) holidays.
+Faculty who are members of the bank may use up to two thousand seven hundred seventy-five (2,775) hours one thousand three hundred eighty-seven and one-half (1,387.5) hours or the number of hours equal to the length of time the member has been employed as a full-time or salaried part-time unit member, whichever time period is the shorter, for one (1) illness/injury; charges to the bank are made only during the faculty work year, exclusive of ten (10) holidays.